panditdhamdhere/Compose/CONTRIBUTING.md

 - Use descriptive test names
 - Follow the existing test patterns in the codebase
 - Include gas optimization tests where relevant
+- Only make a pull request with full test coverage of your code.

+**Note**: If you don't want to write tests for new functionality then we can find someone to work with you to write the tests.

 ## Available Commands